 Data from 2 billion visits shows that “66% of attention on a normal media page is spent below the fold.”

 It goes without saying that users won’t see irrelevant, cryptic content and decide to scroll around in the vain hope they’ll find something useful a few screens down.
 Once we’ve cracked what’s above the fold, long pages need to be smart.
 They can benefit from signposts that lead users down or to another page, links through to more content and glimpses of what’s coming next.

-Naturally, as screens get smaller we can’t fit as much above the fold so we scroll more out of neccessity and habit.
+Naturally, as screens get smaller we can’t fit as much above the fold so we scroll more out of necessity and habit.
 Users don’t scroll because they love to scroll, they’re just now more inclined to expect more valuable information is below the fold on mobiles.

-Where do I put my all important call to action?
+Where do I put my all-important call-to-action?

 I know we’d all appreciate it, but there really is no easy answer to this question.